akuklev/akuklev/synthetic-types.md

 }
 ```

-One can describe all primitive numeric datatypes declaratively and see their native implementations as predifined “custom implementations”.
+All hardware-defined primitive data types can be modeled by finite variant types declaratively using bit sequences, and see their native implementations as predifined “custom implementations”.

 § Beyond finite types: Inductive types
 --------------------------------------